We are constantly evolving our hiring skills and practices.

 - Taste the general mood of our working environment

-- Spend some times with your possible colleagues, like coffee-machine chat or lunch together
+- Spend some time with your possible colleagues, like coffee-machine chat or lunch together

 - Make questions about how we do things and why